As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You.

 How to Dry a Wet Baseball Glove (Method)

-If your sports gloves get clogged with dirt and mud, you should clean them.
-You can start by brushing the glove thoroughly to remove any debris that may have got inside the glove itself into the glove.
+You can start by brushing the glove thoroughly to remove any debris that may have got inside the glove.
 For more stubborn stains, use a brush or toothbrush for best results.

-Get a clean and soft towel, then soak up all the moisture from your glove by putting it inside-out.
-Speak softly when you dry off your gloves to prevent damaging leather; don’t wring them out or rub too hard.
+Get a clean and soft towel, then soak up all the moisture from your glove by cleaning from the inside out.
+Rub softly, don’t squeeze them or rub them too hard to prevent damaging the leather.

 Once your glove is dried, it’s time for a small amount of conditioner with help from the sponge.
 More importantly than any other process in caring for your gloves, the oils and conditioners you use are crucial to keeping them soft.